Where are they now? Introducing The Formations Company’s start-up alumni

 Let’s not forget the marketing side of things: how much money should be spent on advertising, and how to rank higher in Google?
 “Don’t spend fortunes on advertising,” warn Pred8tor.
 And, they add, don’t rush into anything, either: “There are 1000’s of companies offering to take your money…go slowly, and see what works for you, and what [sort of] customer base you want.”

 Straight to the point

 And then, of course, there’s the power of brevity in branding, and clarity in the way you do business.
-Jigsaw 3D, a company that provides consultancy services to the insurance industry, outline the importance of being transparent in your intentions, both internally and when facing clients.
+Jigsaw 3D, another alumnus and a company that provides consultancy services to the insurance industry, outline the importance of being transparent in your intentions, both internally and when facing clients.
 “You need to be really clear on what you are building,” MD Alan Stokes says.

 “I wrote down my company strapline to make sure that we had a succinct description of our company: we discuss the issues, design a solution, and then deliver it.
 Hence [the name] ‘Jigsaw 3D’: the three D’s are ‘discuss’, ‘design’, and ‘deliver’”.

 It’s also important to be clear with clients about what you’re able to deliver, and what it’s realistic they expect of you.
 Otherwise you’ll only form bad relationships, and hurt your chances of winning leads and business by networking.
 “Clients like our clarity,” says Mr. Stokes.
 “In our case we could say we are management consultants, but that doesn’t mean anything.
 When we say that we deliver faster results, and help companies achieve their plans, it does.”